mdsadiq/lighthouse-compare/README.md

 ## Quick Start
-- Copy the token provided on the authorization confirmation page and add it to your secret `secret`
+- Copy the token provided on the authorization confirmation page and add it to your secret `githubToken`
-- Add the server url where the lhci server is running to `lhci-server`
+- Add the server url where the lhci server is running to `lhciServerURL`
+- Add `baseBranch` if your default branch is not master (default branch against which your PR should be compared)
 - Enjoy as the it gets the results for you ! 🕵️